ai-chess-training/ChessApp/iOS/SETUP.md

 3. **Environment variable** `CHESS_COACH_API_KEY` (from Xcode scheme)

 This means:
-- Users can override the API key in the app's Settings
+- Users can override the API key in the app's Settings view
-- Default API key comes from Xcode scheme environment variables
+- Default API key comes from Xcode scheme environment variables (development)
 - Good for local development and testing
+- Settings are persistent and will be used even after app restarts

+### Changing API Settings at Runtime

+Users can change both the API backend URL and API key in the app:
+1. Open **Settings**
+2. Modify **API Base URL** (or use Production/Local Dev quick presets)
+3. Modify **API Key** if needed
+4. Click **Test Connection** to verify
+5. Click **Save** to apply changes

+The ChessCoachAPI instance will be automatically updated with the new settings.

 ## For Production Builds